-SPAN 101B Spanish IB 3 hours lecture
+SPAN 101B Spanish IB

-Prerequisite: A minimum grade of 'C' in SPAN 101A or one year of high school Spanish
+Prerequisite: A minimum grade of 'C' in SPAN 101A or one year of high school

-Note: Covers the second half of SPAN 101; not open to students with credit for SPAN 101.
+\dot{N} ote: Covers the second half of SPAN 101; not open to students with credit for SPAN 101.

 Spanish 101B is equivalent to the second half of Spanish 101.
 A study of the Spanish language and Spanish-speaking cultures, with emphasis on the development of communicative skills and basic structures.
 Focus is on teaching elementary-level language acquisition in a cultural context through listening, speaking, reading and writing.
 Interacts with authentic language in context.